 From my earliest association with high places, North Wales has always held a special place in my heart.

 It wasn’t long after my childhood epiphany at the bottom of Kinder Scout before I was able to join the Cubs, Scouts, the school outdoor club; anything, in fact, that would get me out into the hills as often as possible.
+I can’t remember under whose aegis it was that I finally discovered Snowdonia and the mountains of North Wales.
+I do, however, remember that we did the North Ridge on Tryfan and I was hooked.

 Finally I was old enough to join the Mynydd Mountaineering Club in Stockport and weekend trips to Wales and the club’s hut in the Crafnant Valley became a regular event.
 Jim Perrin and Tony Shaw would drag me up routes at Tremadoc far harder than anything I’d done before and then regale me over dinner at the hut with tales of the legendary “Crafnant Sheepshaggers” – at least I’ve always hoped they were legendary.